Idaho Idaho Statement of Credit Transfer

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Idaho FORM 70

-We have a total of six past-year versions of FORM 70 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of FORM 70 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: